 Journalists should submit records requests electronically whenever possible to facilitate their receipt and internal distribution within government.
 Journalists may want to consider prioritizing the submission of records requests related to COVID-19.
 Such requests may also receive a timelier response if they are targeted to a limited number of records, and reporters may want to ask for expedited processing of federal FOIA requests related to COVID-19.

-The Reporters Committee is aware that the FBI has shut down its electronic FOIA portal and is asking requesters to mail FOIA requests to the agency.
-There does not appear to be any statutory basis for such a closure, nor has there been a public explanation for the FBI’s actions.
-During the 2018–19 government shutdown, at least one agency closed its FOIA submission website, but others continued to accept requests.
+The Reporters Committee is aware that the FBI previously shut down its electronic FOIA portal and asked requesters to mail FOIA requests to the agency.
+There did not appear to be any statutory basis for such a closure, nor had there been a public explanation for the FBI’s actions.
+(The FBI has since reinstated its e-FOIA portal, but nonetheless has closed its record management division through at least the end of April 2020.)
+During the 2018-19 government shutdown, at least one agency closed its FOIA submission website, but others continued to accept requests.

 How should government agencies and employees process records requests in light of COVID-19?

 The COVID-19 pandemic is not a reason for government agencies to stop accepting or processing records requests.
 The Reporters Committee is dismayed by the D.C.
 Council’s enactment of emergency legislation that permits agencies to delay responding records requests during this public health emergency.
 Other agencies around the country have reportedly suspended responsesto records requests.
 The public has a heightened need for access to information at this time, especially with respect to records related to the pandemic and governments’ responses.